RandstormBTC/randstorm/README.md

 The program uses multiprocessing to utilize all avaiable cores.

-The P2P address generation function has been optomized to use the coincurve library.
+The P2P address generation function has been optimized to use the coincurve library for very fast key generation.

 Each Core can generate a private key and public key at a rate of ~ 13,000 keys/sec.